SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_2-create-relationships/dsp_modeling_2-create-relationships.md

   ![Hierarchies](./images-dsp_modeling_2-create-relationships/DS_Hierarchy2.png)

 ### Create Time Association
 After creating associations between the imported data entities, add an association to the already existing time dimension.
 This allows you to work with this date data at a granularity of day, week, month, quarter, and year, and to drill down and up in hierarchies.
+In this part of the exercise, we will have a look at the generated data.
+We won't create anything new.

 1. Drag the view `SAP.TIME.VIEW_DIMENSION_DAY` onto the modelling canvas and view the properties.
 This generated dimension includes different predefined hierarchies